OR WAIT null SECS

-Saying that the pharma industry’s infatuation with iPad presentations by sales reps to prescribers needs to get beyond the “toy factor,” InTouch Solutions CEO, Faruk Capan has announced a collaboration with MD Mindset (Whitehouse Station, NJ), which has been busy in recent months gathering data on physicians’ use of iPads and their preferences for communications and data presentation.
+Saying that the pharma industry’s infatuation with iPad presentations by sales reps to prescribers needs to get beyond the “toy factor,” InTouch Solutions CEO, Faruk Capan has announced a collaboration with MD Mindset (Whitehosue Station, NJ), which has been busy in recent months gathering data on physicians’ use of iPads and their preferences for communications and data presentation.
 Alongside this collaboration, InTouch is also rolling out a new app-development environment, Allora Health (www.AlloraHealth.com), which offers broad sharing of many types of content—and with any CRM system compatible with the iPad platform.

-Meanwhile, InTouch Solutions (Overland Park, KS) has carved out a position as one of the leading interactive agencies building apps for pharma marketers; it has already built more than 70, according to Capan, in addition to creative services and social media consulting.
+Meanwhile, InTouch Solutions (Overland Park, KS) has carved out a position as one of the leading interactive agencies building apps for pharma marketers; it has already built over 70, according to Capan, in addition to creative services and social media consulting.
 The partnership will enable InTouch to guide pharma clients in effective app development and communication practices, he says, getting beyond the common practice of “iPad-ifying” conventional sales presentations to communications that better meet healthcare providers’ needs.

 And all this is preamble to a next step InTouch is taking: the cloud-based Allora service, which is a blend of an application-development environment and a networking tool.
-With Allora, developers will be able to write apps for iPad, Android and other mobile platforms, and share content not necessarily written in HTML5, the preferred language for app development.
-According to Capan, Allora will enable data to flow from and to CRM systems (for such purposes as documenting sales calls and providing necessary regulatory compliance information).
-“Allora Health will differentiate use from our competitors, sure,” he says, “but the real goal here is to create better communications and data-sharing between reps and healthcare providers, and ultimately between the pharma industry and health systems.”
+With Allora, developers will be able to write apps for iPad, Android and other mobile platforms, and to share content not necessarily written in HTML5, the preferred language for app development.
+According to Capan, Allora will enable data to flow from and to CRM systems (for such purposes as documenting sales calls and providing necessary regulatory compliance info).
+“Allora Health will differentiate use from our competitors, sure,” he says, “but the real goal here is to create better communications and data-sharing between reps and healthcare providers; and ultimately between the pharma industry and health systems.